Dresovense/orange3-textable/docs/doc/widgets/variety.rst

-The different variety measures presented above can then be combined with the same *context* (i.e. table rows) specification modes as in the :ref:`Length` widget: the first mode consists in defining the contexts based on the content or the annotations of a given segmentation; the second lies on the concept of a "window" of *n* segments that we progressively "slide" from the beginning to the end of the segmentation.
+The different variety measures presented above can then be combined with the same *context* (i.e. table rows) specification modes as in the :doc:`Length <length>` widget: the first mode consists in defining the contexts based on the content or the annotations of a given segmentation; the second lies on the concept of a "window" of *n* segments that we progressively "slide" from the beginning to the end of the segmentation.